bestwebsoft/updater-wordpress-plugin/readme.txt

 1. Upload the `updater` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin via the 'Plugins' menu in WordPress.
-3. Plugin settings are located in 'BWS Plugins', 'Updater', 'options'.
+3. Plugin settings are located in 'BWS Plugins', 'Updater', 'Settings'.

+<a href="https://docs.google.com/document/d/1tzCpHUUzvRsAKrW-9vOLjJkT-43cBI0bMc05YAqNzHM/edit" target="_blank">View a PDF version of Step-by-step Instruction on Updater Installation</a>.

 == Frequently Asked Questions ==